 The theories were thoroughly tested through three test cases and overseen by a special master.
 The first opinion was finally issued in 2009, which stated that in all three cases, the MMR vaccine given on its own or in combination with other vaccinations did not result in or cause autism.
 While petitioners are still attempting to move forward and push their claims, no new evidence that has been submitted has ever proved that autism is caused by the MMR vaccine or any other vaccine currently administered in the United States.

 A large majority of vaccine injury claims received by the HHS will be denied.
 But, this does not mean families suffering from vaccine-related injuries are without recourse.
 They can still file a lawsuit against the vaccine’s manufacturer in civil court.

 However, proving that vaccination caused direct harm can be difficult – especially with the numerous studies dispelling beliefs that vaccinations can cause injury.
 Instead of the formulation being the cause, a victim would more likely be injured if the medical facility administered the vaccination incorrectly or a defect occurred during the manufacturing or distribution of the vaccine itself.

 In these types of liability cases, the monetary reward is not subject to the HHS maximum damage caps.

 Proving that a vaccination harmed you or a loved one is difficult and the laws regarding vaccination injuries are very complex.
-Because the facts of each injury case are unique, it is best that you speak with a medical malpractice attorney before pursuing your claim.
-Contact Berkowitz and Hanna LLC today to schedule a no obligation case evaluation.
-Call 866-479-7909 or contact us online to get started.
+Because the facts of each injury case are unique, you should speak with a medical malpractice attorney before pursuing your claim.
+Contact Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.